PTAB

 • Core Argument for this Ground:

-• Motivation to Combine: A POSITA would be motivated to add Yee's features to the Carr/Lauka system to enhance the customer experience by providing additional interactivity and real-time updates, which Yee taught provides an "experience of shopping in real-time."
+• Motivation to Combine: A POSITA would combine Yee with the Carr/Lauka system to enhance the customer experience by providing greater interactivity and real-time shopping updates.
+This would create the "experience of shopping in real-time" that Yee described as a benefit of its system.

-Ground 3: Obviousness over Carr, Lauka, and Cincotta - Claims 6-7 are obvious over Carr in view of Lauka and further in view of Cincotta.
+Ground 5: Obviousness over Carr, Lauka, and Dearing - Claims 18-19 are obvious over Carr in view of Lauka and further in view of Dearing.

 • Core Argument for this Ground: